mxagar/generative_ai_udacity/01_Fundamentals_GenAI/README.md

 # We could also define a function which is then mapped
 tokenized_dataset = {}
 for split in splits:
+    # We can also use padding="max_length", which pads to tokenizer.model_max_length
+    # or padding=True, which pads to the longest sequence in the batch
+    # Truncation is always tokenizer.model_max_length
+    # NOTE: Padding slows the training considerably
     tokenized_dataset[split] = dataset[split].map(
         lambda x: tokenizer(x["sms"], truncation=True), batched=True
     )